-21 Bath Time Tips for Babysitters
+21 Babysitting Bath Time Tips (Safety Guide, Checklist, Video)

 Bath time can be intimidating for babysitters, and with good reason!
 Keeping a close eye on children during bath time is essential since kids can start to drown within seconds.
 Bathing a child is also one of those vulnerable situations that could predispose to accusations of misconduct if not handled correctly.